document is to be used as a guideline to plan for staffing,

 Iosco-Arenac District Library currently

-employs eight full-time and one part-time staff, and twelve
+employs seven full-time and two part-time staff, and seventeen

 substitutes (used by branch libraries).